SpartanJ/ecode/README.md

 ## Author comments

-This editor has a deeply rooted inspiration from the lite, lite-xl, QtCreator, and Sublime Text editors.
+This editor has a deeply rooted inspiration from the lite, lite-xl, QtCreator and Sublime Text editors.
 Several features were developed based on the lite/lite-xl implementations.
 Some features can be ported directly from lite: color-schemes and syntax-highlighting patterns (eepp implementation expands original lite implementation to add many more features).